-The Audit Committee is satisfied with the independence and objectivity of the external auditor and has recommended to the Board of Directors that the auditor, Messrs Foo Kon Tan LLP, be nominated for re-appointment as auditor at the forthcoming Annual General Meeting of the Company.
+The Audit Committee also recommends the appointment of the external auditors and reviews the level of audit and non-audit fees.
+The Audit Committee is satisfied with the independence and objectivity of the external auditors and has recommended to the Board of Directors that the auditors, Messrs Foo Kon Tan LLP, be nominated for re-appointment as auditors at the forthcoming Annual General Meeting of the Company.

-Full details regarding the Audit Committee are provided in the "Statement of Corporate Governance" section of the annual report.
+Full details regarding the Audit Committee are provided in the Report on Corporate Governance.

-In appointing our auditors for the Company and its subsidiaries, the directors have complied with Rules 712 and 715 of the SGX Listing Manual.
+In appointing our auditors for the Company and its subsidiaries, Rules 712 and 715 of the SGX Listing Manual have been complied.